stein197/luarray/README.md

 ```

 ## Usage
+Firstly let's begin with differences between two terms used in this package - table and array.
+Table is an ordinary Lua table while array is a type that is returned by `array()` constructor.
 The usage is pretty similar to PHP's arrays as it's shown in the example below:
 ```lua
 local array = require "luarray" array("a", "b", "c") -- Creates {"a", "b", "c"}